deepstreamIO/deepstream.io-website/content/docs/server/configuration/index.md

 ```

 ### serverName
 Every server in a cluster of servers needs a unique name.
-You can add your own or set it to `UUID` to let deepstream auto-generate a unique ID.<br>
+You can add your own or set it to `UUID` to let deepstream auto-generate a unique ID.
 _Default_: `UUID`

 ### showLogo
 When starting, a server can show the deepstream logo.
-This setting is best left enabled.<br>
+This setting is best left enabled.
 _Default_: `true`